Browsed by

 Reykjanes – Hidden treasures beyond the barren landscape

 Reykjanes Peninsula is smoking hot.
 It may look desolate on first sight, but there are a lot of hidden treasures in its rugged interior.
 Including active (and sometimes erupting!) volcanoes.
-You will also find a myriad of steaming vents, bubbling mudpools, colourful rocks & mountains, tranquil lakes, faulty fissures and lava flows covered in thick fluffy moss.
+You will also find a myriad of steaming vents, bubbling mudpools, colourful rocks & mountains, tranquil lakes, faulty fissures and lava fields covered in thick fluffy moss.
 It’s a volcanic playground well worth exploring.

 The walking track to Helgafell – The twin volcano